 By making time of the essence, you are in effect, elevating the issue of time compliance to a fundamental term of the contract.
 Breach of a fundamental term of a contract generally means you can act faster and potentially treat the contract as ended, do what you need to do to minimise your inconvenience and loss, and then still potentially pursue the other party.
 Consequently, this clause is extremely important and should be carefully considered.

 A clause should specify which party can cancel the contract (if at all) and on what terms.
 Care must be taken to restrict the scope of this clause to ensure the promises of each party are definable and not too wide.
 If they are considered too wide the contract will be rendered void and therefore unenforceable by law.

 In contract law terms, waiver can result in a contract breach becoming unenforceable if the wronged party is considered not to have taken action over the breach and therefore “accepted the breach” after a specified time.
 A typical way to deal with this issue is to include a clause clarifying scenarios and timescales for acting on a breach and what is or is not agreed by the parties as constituting a waiver.
 The issue can also arise in the context of ensuring that waiving a breach of one part of a contract does not constitute a general waiver.

-For example, if a commercial property tenant is in rent arrears and is liable for dilapidations or damage, a landlord would want to protect the position if accepting money towards the arrears but at the same time not waiving other breaches.
+For example, if a commercial real estate tenant is in rent arrears and is liable for dilapidations or damage, a landlord would want to protect the position if accepting money towards the arrears but at the same time not waiving other breaches.